Some Sass

 Some Sass is a language server using the Language Server Protocol (LSP).

 The language server is published independently to npm, and can be used with any editor that has an LSP client.
-The server is designed to run alongside the VS Code CSS language server.

 Getting started